 The Toy gives each one the means with which to express himself in big structures and brilliant colors.

 Originally the package was a bulky, flat box measuring thirty by fifty inches.
 Charles and Ray shrunk the package size at the suggestion of distributors and switched to a more economical thirty-inch-long and three and one-half inches in diameter hexagonal cardboard tube.
 To fit inside this tube, the original design’s flat and rigid panels, underwent a redesign that made use of flexible, easily rolled paper.

 Each kit included green, yellow, blue, red, magenta, and black square and triangular panels made of a relatively newly invented plastic-coated, moisture-resistant paper.
 Thin wooden dowels accompanied the panels for support and pipe cleaners provided a secure and reusable connection.
 The kit also contained detailed instructions with tips and building inspiration.

-In 2017, the Eames Office reintroduced the toy, bringing it back for the first time in over 60 years for all to enjoy.
-Head to our online Eames Shop to find out more and make The Toy your own.
+In 2017, the Eames Office reintroduced The Toy, bringing it back for the first time in over 60 years for all to enjoy.
+Head to our online Eames Shop to find out more and to make The Toy your own.